 - Ask for your credit limits to be raised, but don’t spend up to that new limit.

 - Pay before your credit card balance is reported.

 - Keep your credit card accounts open if it makes sense, such as to lengthen your credit history.
 However, if you think having them open will cause you to go into debt or if the annual fees aren’t worth it, you may want to think about closing them instead.

 Note: If you do not know your credit score or are interested in learning more, please check out How Your Credit Score Affects Your Life + Credit Sesame Review.
 It includes a link to Credit Sesame so that you can check your credit score safely for free.

 Myth 2: Credit cards are free money.

-Credit cards are not free money, but too many people treat them like they are.
+Credit cards are not free money, but too many people treat them like they are and this is a common misconception about credit cards.
 If you are using a credit card, you should always make sure that you have the money in cash or in your personal bank account before you think you can afford something.